Jeanne Chezard de Matel

-Jeanne Chézard de Matel (6 November 1596 – 1670) was a French mystic who founded the Order of the Incarnate Word and Blessed Sacrament, whose rule and constitution were approved in 1633 with the principal objective of youth education.
+Jeanne Chézard de Matel, OVISS (November 6, 1596 – September 11, 1670) was a French Catholic mystic who founded the Order of the Incarnate Word and Blessed Sacrament, whose rule and constitution were approved in 1633 with the principal objective of youth education.

 Life

-Jeanne was born on November 6, 1596, in Roanne, in the Diocese of Lyons, in France.
+Jeanne was born on November 6, 1596, in Roanne, in the Diocese of Lyon, in France.
 She was the daughter of Jean Chézard, a French army officer and nobleman, and his wife, Jeanne Chaurier, whose first four children were stillborn or had died as infants.
 Jean was baptized the same day in St. Stephen's Church.
 Two small children who came to the door begging were her godparents.
 As she grew in her spirituality, she was drawn especially to Mary, the Mother of the Incarnate Word, to St. Joseph and to Michael the Archangel.

 In 1608, at the age of 12, Jeanne was permitted to make her first Communion.
 In her teens she lived an active social life, loving parties, dancing, fun and laughter.

 In 1616, her father wanted her to marry, but Jeanne felt that God was calling her to religious life, but she was not clear.
 At one time, she thought she had a Carmelite vocation, and she later considered joining the Ursulines.
 It also appears from her writings that she pondered becoming a member of the Visitation and Franciscan orders.

 During her twenties, she spent six years trying to discern her vocation.
 Jeanne was endowed with the gift of infused contemplation and had vivid experiences of God’s presence.

 On July 2, 1625, at age twenty-nine, guided by her spiritual directors, Jeanne began the work of founding the Order of the Incarnate Word and Blessed Sacrament with two companions in Roanne, but soon moved to Lyon.
 At the early stages, she thought of naming the Order after the Lamb of God, whose peace would bring about “a gentle, peaceful relationship between God and our soul.”
 Yet in prayer and discernment, Jesus is said to have revealed to her that the name of the Order was to be only “Incarnate Word, for in this is expressed all of who I am.”

 Monseigneur de Miron, the Archbishop of Lyon, died unexpectedly after having occupied the archepiscopal See for only two years.
 His successor, Cardinal Alphonse-Louis du Plessis de Richelieu, brother of the famous Prime Minister under Louis XIII, maintained an unwavering opposition to Mother de Matel's foundation.
 Confronted with the dispositions of the new archbishop, Mother de Matel's situation became both difficult and critical.
 Many women joined Jeanne with a desire to live a religious life.
-During these years Jeanne sought consent to found the Order in Roanne, Lyons, and Paris.
+During these years Jeanne sought consent to found the Order in Roanne, Lyon, and Paris.
 While waiting for church approval to establish the new group as an order, the community established boarding schools for girls.